Meet the Artist

 Rocks in shadow, chartreuse colored moss, papery husks of giant ground cherries, Milkweed and Baptisia and Peony pods, layers of feathers, shimmer-y fish scales, seeds: Jack in the Pulpit, Scarlet Runner Beans, miniature details in: beetles', grasshoppers’ and millipedes’ bodies, the intricate wings of: butterflies and dragonflies, flowers' innards and outers, the inside of a dried-out avocado peel, gnarled tree bodies and roots, driftwood worn, agates' swirls and rings, the coil of a baby fern fond, the structure of lotus pods, the color and form of chestnuts and pomegranates, clusters of sumac berries...

 I am so thankful to have had the arts be such a normal and regular part of my upbringing.
 The idea that the younger generations may not have this concerns me greatly.
-If you would like to tell your US Representatives and Senators to keep supporting the National Endowment for the Arts, you can take action here.
+Consider encouraging your US Representatives and Senators to keep supporting the National Endowment for the Arts.